Hugh Freeze

-Danny Hugh Freeze Jr. (born September 27, 1969) is an American football coach who is the head coach at Auburn University.
-A successful high school football coach at Briarcrest Christian School in Memphis, Tennessee, Freeze coached Michael Oher and Greg Hardy.
-He subsequently was the head football coach at Lambuth University from 2008 to 2009, Arkansas State University in 2011, the University of Mississippi (Ole Miss) from 2012 to 2016, and Liberty University from 2018 to 2022.
+Danny Hugh Freeze Jr. (born September 27, 1969) is an American college football coach, having most recently served as the head coach for Auburn University.

+Freeze was a successful high school football coach at Briarcrest Christian School in Memphis, Tennessee, where he coached Michael Oher and Greg Hardy.
+He served as the head football coach at Lambuth University from 2008 to 2009, Arkansas State University in 2011, the University of Mississippi (Ole Miss) from 2012 to 2016, and Liberty University from 2018 to 2022.

 Under Freeze, the Ole Miss football program committed various recruiting and academic violations that figured in the NCAA's decision to expunge 27 of Freeze's wins and ban the team from post-season play for two years.
-After university officials attempted to paint Freeze's predecessor as the main culprit, they were sued for defamation and issued a public apology.
+After university officials attempted to paint Freeze's predecessor as the main culprit, they were sued for defamation and they subsequently issued a public apology.
 The team's star quarterback and other players told NCAA officials that Freeze lied to them about the charges while he recruited them.

-Freeze resigned from Ole Miss after officials discovered that he had used a university cellphone to call escort services at least a dozen times over 33 months.
+Freeze resigned from Ole Miss in 2017 after officials discovered that he had used a university cell phone to call escort services at least a dozen times over 33 months.

 Early life

-Freeze graduated Senatobia High School in 1988, and then attended Northwest Mississippi Community College, where he lettered two years in junior college baseball.
+Freeze was born in Oxford, Mississippi, and grew up on a dairy farm in Independence, Mississippi.
+His father, Danny Freeze, is a longtime high school assistant coach.
+Freeze graduated from Senatobia High School in 1988, then attended Northwest Mississippi Community College, where he lettered two years in junior college baseball.
 He became an NJCAA Academic All-American for the Rangers in the spring of 1990.

 Freeze then attended the University of Southern Mississippi, where he tried out for the baseball team in the fall of 1990, hoping to make the roster for the spring of 1991.
 He was cut from the team.
 He graduated from Southern Miss in 1992 with a Bachelor of Science degree in mathematics and a minor in coaching and sports administration.